 It’s possible, and when in doubt you should call 911 or have someone drive you to the ER.
-But if you sit down, relax and the symptoms subside within a few minutes, you might simply be experiencing angina, says Alon Gitig, M.D., an assistant professor of cardiology at the Icahn School of Medicine affiliated with Mount Sinai Doctors-Scarsdale in New York.
+But if you sit down, relax and the symptoms subside within a few minutes, you might simply be experiencing angina, says Alon Gitig, M.D., assistant professor of medicine at Icahn School of Medicine at Mount Sinai and director of cardiology for Mount Sinai Doctors-Westchester.

 As Gitig explains, unlike a heart attack, angina isn’t an imminent medical crisis, but it can most certainly set you up for one.
-Angina, by definition, refers to chest pain that stems from reduced blood flow to the heart.
-While no one likes to feel such discomfort, what you really ought to be concerned about is the root cause — and that tends to be coronary artery disease.
+Angina, by definition, refers to chest pain or discomfort that stems from reduced blood flow to the heart.
+While no one likes to be uncomfortable, what you really ought to be concerned about is the root cause — and that tends to be heart disease, or more specifically, coronary artery disease.